Baluds/Halo/README.md

 ### Text Summarizer

 **First Time Setup:**
-1. Click the Flash Guardian icon in your toolbar
+1. Click the Halo icon in your toolbar
 2. Click the ⚙️ settings icon at the top
 3. Choose your AI provider:
    - **Google Gemini** (Recommended): Fast, high-quality summaries